naninovel/docs/docs/en/guide/localization.md

 Ensure `Font Change Configuration` is set up properly on the text printer.
 See the [UI guide](/guide/gui#changing-font) for instructions on configuring fonts.

 ::: tip EXAMPLE
-Find an example on setting up localization-specific fonts in the [localization sample](/guide/samples#localization).
+Find an example of setting up localization-specific fonts in the [localization sample](/guide/samples#localization).
 :::

 ## Community Localization